PyTermOS-Project/juice/README.md

 JuicePackage or Juice is a package manager creater for minimal applications like PMDMcalc or installing new lightweight apps.

-It is built in to PyTermOS, and can be installed to macOS.
+It is built in to PyTermOS, and can be installed on macOS.

 Only thing you need is, Python on macOS and the newest version of Juice for PyTermOS.